Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 imageView.sizeToFit()

-// This part changes the imageView's constraints.
-For details, see the complete example at the end of the article.
+// Here, I adjust the constraints of the imageView.
+For more details, refer to the complete example at the end of the document

-The cropping part uses Kingfisher to help us, but you can replace it with other libraries or custom methods.
+The cropping part uses Kingfisher to assist us, and can also be replaced with other libraries or custom methods.

 1